react-navigation/rfcs/text/0006-action-creators.md

 ## Detailed design

-We will add a new function on the router, called "getActionsForRoute", which will return action creators.
+We will add a new function on the router, called "getActionCreators", which will return action creators.
 For example, in the StackRouter:

 ```
 const stackRouter = {
-    getActionsForRoute: route => ({
+    getActionCreators: route => ({
         popToTop: () => ({ type: 'PopToTop' }),
         setParams: (params) => ({ type: 'SetParams', key: route.key, params }),
         ...